-The balance sheet located on page 20 is similar to the statement of net position; however, the balance sheet omits long-term assets and long-term liabilities.
+• The balance sheet located on page 19 is similar to the statement of net position; however, the balance sheet omits long-term assets and long-term liabilities.
 This format helps assess current assets, which are available to meet current liabilities and debt service payments.
-Also, there is a reconciliation of the balance sheet and the statement of net position, which outlines why there are differences in the two statements.

-There are four statements of revenues, expenditures, and changes in fund balances on pages 21-24.
+There are four statements of revenues, expenditures, and changes in fund balances on pages 20 and 22-24.
 The statement on page 21 reconciles the differences to the government-wide statement of activities.
 The statement on page 22 has the budget-to-actual revenues and expenditures for the year for the general fund and helps in assessing whether the Agency raised and spent funds according to the budget plan.
-The statements on pages 23 and 24 reflect the statements of revenues, expenditures, and changes in fund balances for the Alturas Technology Park District Fund and the Legacy Crossing District Fund, respectively.
+The statements on pages 23 and 24 reflect the statements of revenues, expenditures, and changes in fund balances for the Alturas Technology Park District Fund and Legacy Crossing District Fund, respectively.